wikibrikofix/tuya_thermostat_zrd/README.md

 ## How to update.

-First, add two external [converters](https://github.com/slacky1965/tuya_thermostat_zrd/tree/main/zigbee2mqtt/convertors) `tuya_thermostat_orig.js` and `tuya_thermostat.js` to z2m.
-The first one activates OTA in z2m for thermostat with Tuya firmware.
-The second one is needed for thermostat with already updated (custom) firmware.
-Put the two converters in the directory ` external_converters` , which should be created in the root of z2m.
-You don't need to change anything in the converters, all available properties should be there automatically.
+First, add external [converter](https://github.com/slacky1965/tuya_thermostat_zrd/tree/main/zigbee2mqtt/convertors) `tuya_thermostat_orig.js` to z2m.
+He activates OTA in z2m for thermostat with Tuya firmware.
+Put the converter in the directory ` external_converters` , which should be created in the root of z2m.

 Next, you need to add a local update repository.